Inside the Ohio factory that could make or break Biden’s big solar energy push

 But doubling its global output to about 17 gigawatts worth of panels a year still won’t meet the current U.S. pace of solar-panel installation, which could exceed 20 gigawatts this year.
 And First Solar’s panels are designed for power-utility use, not for residential rooftops.

-Solar-energy experts say they believe the U.S. will continue importing panels from China, but that the volume could fall as the federal government enforces its ban, and as some lawmakers push to cut Chinese-made panels out of federally funded energy projects.
+Solar energy experts say they believe the United States will continue importing panels from China but that the volume could fall as the federal government enforces its ban, and as some lawmakers push to cut Chinese-made panels out of federally funded energy projects.

 Solar panels are made of semiconductor materials that convert sunlight into electricity.
 When light hits the panels, electrons in the semiconductor material break free of their atoms and form an electric current.
 Different panels produce different levels of power, ranging from about 300 watts to 600 watts per hour.